zng-ui/zng/TODO/_current.md

 * Window example, cancel close dialog with keyboard causes freeze?
+    - `modal` is not closed.
+    - `animation.await` never returns.
+    - Can still interact with dialog using keyboard, it just has opacity=0
 * Focus example, review holding move press in nested focusables.

 * Finish text edit & selection.